fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> What motivates you to create these videos?

 > Fredrik are there any dangers on making friends with coligues?

 > Thanks, can you tell us the way to seniority without joining a team, in some countries we haven't the chance to join tech companies, we work only as freelancing?
 Thanks in advance.